lnthach/Mr-SEQL/README.md

-# Time Series Classification with SEQL and multiple symbolic representations (SAX or SFA)
+# Time Series Classification with SEQL and multiple symbolic representations (SAX, SFA)

 ## Description

-Mr-SEQL is a time series classification software which utilizes linear models and multiple symbolic representations of time series to deliver an accurate and interpretable time series classifier.
+Mr-SEQL is a time series classification software which utilizes linear models (logistic regression) and multiple symbolic representations of time series (SAX, SFA) to deliver an accurate and interpretable time series classifier.